OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_onprem.rst

 To install an OpenNebula Front-end using miniONE, we’ll need to complete the following high-level steps:

    #.
-Ensure that the host machine meets the installation requirements.
+Ensure that the host server meets the installation requirements.
    #.
 Download and run the miniONE script.
    #.
 Verify the installation.